 A similar effect can be obtained by setting the element TTL to a low value such as a second.

 Note that these features impact cache performance and should not be used where the main purpose of a cache is performance boosting over coherency.

-Distributed Caching
+RMI Distributed Caching

-As of version 1.2, Ehcache can be used as a distributed cache.
+Since version 1.2, Ehcache has provided distributed caching using RMI.